Hairy Bikers Chicken Cobbler Recipe

 • 125ml whole milk, plus extra for brushing

-How To Make Hairy Bikers Chicken Cobbler
+How To Make Chicken Cobbler

 3. Sauté the vegetables: Add the onions and celery to the pan with the bacon fat and cook for 4–5 minutes until softened.
 Add the mushrooms and cook for one more minute.

 4. Simmer the casserole: Return the browned chicken to the dish.
 Stir in the chopped tomatoes, chicken stock, bay leaf, thyme, and carrots.
-Bring the mixture to a simmer on the hob, then cover loosely with a lid and transfer to the preheated oven for 30 minutes.
+Bring to a simmer on the hob, then cover loosely with a lid and transfer to the preheated oven for 30 minutes.

 6. Shape the cobbles: Turn the dough out onto a lightly floured surface.
 Roll the dough into a thick log, about 24cm long.
 Cut the log into 12 even rounds, each about 2cm thick.